 Expect to engage in salary negotiation

 Be prepared to talk about compensation and benefits.
-Make sure that you know what your skills are worth, based on your research regarding salary trends and calculations.
+You may even be asked, “What’s your expected salary?” in a very direct manner.
+Be prepared for this possibility by making sure you know what your skills are worth, based on your research regarding salary trends and calculations.
 If you’re not happy with the salary offer, don’t express this during the interview.
 Take some time to think it over and weigh your options.
-Perhaps the health plan is superior to other offers you have received, the bonus is larger, or you've determined that this job will offer much better work-life balance.
+Perhaps the health plan is superior to other offers you have received, the bonus is larger, or you’ve determined this job will offer much better work-life balance.

-These are just some of the conversations that you can expect during the third interview.
+These are just some of the conversations that you can expect to grow out of third interview questions.
 By anticipating and preparing for the most likely scenarios, you can cement your standing as the best person for the job.